Inorganic Compounds: A Comprehensive Guide

 Laboratory Tools

-Essential laboratory tools for inorganic chemistry include beakers, flasks, test tubes, balances, and spectrometers.
+Essential laboratory tools in inorganic chemistry include beakers, flasks, test tubes, burettes, pipettes, balances (analytical and top-loading), hot plates, stirring apparatus, and various glassware.

 Spectroscopic Techniques